dcl-2017-04/curriculum/docs/code-style.md

 Code style is simultaneously incredibly important and utterly trivial.
-It'slikepunctuation: sureyoucanmakedowithoutit, but proper punctuation sure make things easier to read!
+It'slikepunctuation: sureyoucanmakedowithoutit, but proper punctuation can sure make things easier to read!

 For pipelines (including ggplot2 plots), I recommend putting each statement on a new line, ending each line with a `%>%` or `+` as appropriate.
 Each line that continues a pipe should be indented by two spaces.
 Include an empty line between different pipes and plots.
-Where possible give your pipes an informative name: this will help you remember their purpose when you come back to an analysis in the future.
+Where possible give your pipes an informative comment: this will help you remember their purpose when you come back to an analysis in the future.

 ## Readings